rabindrakharel/pmo/PLAN_entity_reference_dropdown.md

 // NOTE: No upsert/merge between caches
 // ============================================================================
 //
-// ref_data from API response is cached AS PART OF the entity response.
+// ref_data_entityInstance from API response is cached AS PART OF the entity response.
 // useRefData fetches separately for dropdown population.
 // These are SEPARATE caches - no merging needed.
 //